 Sometimes running away seems to be the only option left to a youth.
 Frequently it is not, but a youth may need time and professional guidance to explore other options.

-When a youth enters shelter, his/her parents or legal guardians are notified that the youth is in shelter in a safe location.
-The Casey House staff maintains on-going contact with the family or guardian while the youth is in shelter.
+When a youth enters a shelter, his/her parents or legal guardians are notified that the youth is in the shelter in a safe location.
+The Casey House staff maintains on-going contact with the family or guardian while the youth is in the shelter.

 A warm safe bed at Casey House is better than life on the streets.

 Teen 24/7 Crisis Hotline 716-285-7125